kirbysayshi/js13k-2020/README.md

 Added more theming (signal trails!), fixed bugs (edge collisions, accelerator).
 But mostly got what I deemed the minimum to be able to send it for level design collaboration.
 Got level code to be a bit better structured and hopefully more comprehensible.

 Added one-way edges!
 They were thankfully very simple to implement.

+## 2020-09-11

+Fixed the terrifying bug where mobile devices appeared to be completely broken.
+Turned out it was an error in which `width` I was using to multiply the initial transform on viewport creation.
+I was using the native width instead of css pixel width.

+One night remains.